danielkvist/botio/README.md

 Examples:
-botio server --db ./data/commands.db --col commands --http :9090 --key mysupersecretkey botio tbot --token <telegram-token> --url :9090 --key mysupersecretkey botio print --command start --url :9090 --key mysupersecretkey
+botio server --db ./data/commands.db --col commands --http :9090 --key mysupersecretkey botio telegram --token <telegram-token> --url :9090 --key mysupersecretkey botio print --command start --url :9090 --key mysupersecretkey

 Available Commands:
-  add         Adds a new command with a response to the botio's server delete      Deletes the specified botio's command from the botio's server help        Help about any command list        Prints a list with all the botio's commands print       Prints the specified botio's command with his response server      Starts a botio's server to manage the botio's commands with simple HTTP methods. tbot        Initializes a Telegram's bot that extracts the commands from the botio's server. update      Updates an existing command (or adds it if not exists) with a response on the botio's server
+  add         Adds a new command with a response to the botio's server delete      Deletes the specified botio's command from the botio's server discord     Initializes a Discord bot that extracts the commands from the botio's server help        Help about any command list        Prints a list with all the botio's commands print       Prints the specified botio's command with his response server      Starts a botio's server to manage the botio's commands with simple HTTP methods. telegram    Initializes a Telegram bot that extracts the commands from the botio's server. update      Updates an existing command (or adds it if not exists) with a response on the botio's server

 Flags: